In this paper, I develop a methodological challenge for ethical

 should approach these processes.
 Based on the insights gathered here,

-section 2 introduces the challenge from lost perspective in the context
+section 2 introduces the Challenge from Lost Perspective in the context

 of David Enoch’s work (Enoch 2011).
-This section is the heart

-of the paper.
-Section 3 discusses two
+This section is the heart of the paper.
+Section 3 discusses two nonnaturalist attempts to meet

-nonnaturalist attempts to meet the challenge Parfit (2011).
+the challenge (from Enoch 2011; and Parfit 2011).
 Both attempts involve the

 so-called “just too different intuition.”
 I show why they cannot